 This is the post summary.
 This post shows elements that can you can choose to display or omit within your own lists (ie - thumbnail, categories, author, date, etc).

 CAIS Accreditation drives each school to continuously strive for excellence, to be more intentional in its practices, and to be accountable to all of its constituents.

-The CAIS accreditation process is designed to achieve the dual purpose of accountability and school improvement - holding schools accountable to the highest National Standards while guiding them through a continuous whole school improvement process, which combines both an internal self-evaluation and an external peer review.
+Good schools continuously evaluate their education program and school operations; however, self-assessment alone can fall short with a limited internal perspective.
+The CAIS accreditation process achieves the dual purpose of accountability and school improvement - aligning school practices to the highest National Standards through a process that combines an internal self-assessment and an external peer review.